 One study found that a compound in olive oil, called oleocanthal, helps prevent inflammation.
 It works in much the same way that NSAIDs do.
 Olive oils with the strongest flavor have the highest amount of oleocanthal.
 About 3 1/2 tablespoons of olive oil offers the same relief as 200 mg of ibuprofen.
 However that much oil also gives you about 400 calories.
 To add olive oil to your diet without adding extra calories, try using it in place of other fats, such as butter.

 A key element for joint health, vitamin C helps build collagen and connective tissue.
 Eating foods rich in vitamin C is a great way to add this nutrient to your diet.
 Citrus fruits, red peppers, strawberries, broccoli, cabbage, and kale are all good sources.
 Aim for the recommended daily amount of 75 mg a day for women or 90 mg a day for men.

 6. Watch High Cooking Temperatures

-Foods cooked at high temperatures, such as grilled or broiled meats, produce compounds that can cause inflammation in the body.
+Meat cooked at high temperatures produce compounds that can cause inflammation in the body.
 These compounds are called advanced glycation end products (AGEs).
 AGEs are associated with diseases such as arthritis, heart disease, and diabetes.
 Although AGEs are found naturally in our bodies, eating foods high in AGEs can increase these levels.
 You can reduce your levels of AGEs by cutting back on grilled, fried, broiled, and microwaved meats.
 It’s also helpful to limit processed foods, as they are often cooked at high temperatures.